Hunminjeongeum Haerye: Description

 Only limited parts of the book have been seen by the public.
 Scholar Nam Kwonhui believes the book to be an original first-edition copy that dates to the 15th-century.
-It is possibly missing an undetermined number of pages; Kim and Nam claimer in 2014 that only pages after the 9th leaf have been attested to, meaning that the base Hunminjeongeum is not attested to.
+It is possibly missing an undetermined number of pages; Kim and Nam claimed in 2014 that only pages after the 9th leaf have been attested to, meaning that the base Hunminjeongeum is not attested to.
 They also claim leaves 15 to 25 and 29 (containing Chŏng's postface) have not been attested to.
 Various pages contain brush-written notes in the margins.
 Kim and Nam believe these notes to date the 18th century.

 It is made of traditional Korean paper (mulberry).
 It has a cover that appears newer and possibly dates to the 16th and 17th centuries.
 It was possibly rebound from 4-hole to 5-hole stitching.
 The title of the work is given as Osŏngjejago.
 This title was possibly given by whoever rebound the book, and is possibly a mistake.
 Based on the limited pictures and videos, it is believed that the Sangju copy was printed with the same wood blocks as the Kansong copy.